Rowmotion on $m$-Tamari and BiCambrian Lattices: Type BiCambrian Lattices

 \begin{lemma} Let $b$ be an even (respectively, odd) integer.
 Let $w\in \pi_\downarrow(S_{n+1})$ have a right-even (respectively, left-even) descent $b>a$.
 Then $\pi^\uparrow(w)$ cannot have a right-even (respectively, left-even) ascent of the form $b<d$. \end{lemma}

-\begin{proof} Assume by way of contradiction that $a$ is even, $w$ has a right-even descent $b>a$, and $\pi^\uparrow(w)$ has a right-even ascent $b<d$; the proof of the other case is similar.
+\begin{proof} Assume by way of contradiction that $b$ is even, $w$ has a right-even descent $b>a$, and $\pi^\uparrow(w)$ has a right-even ascent $b<d$; the proof of the other case is similar.
 Let $C$ be the $c$-biCambrian congruence class containing $w$.
-By Lemma~\ref{lem:relativeorderdoesnotchange}, the relative orders of integers within $[a,b]$ and also within $[b,d]$ must be the same in $w$ as in every other permutation in $C$.
-There must be some permutations $v,v'\in C$ such that $v'$ covers $v$ in the weak order, $a<d$ is an ascent of $v$, and $v'$ is obtained from $v$ by swapping $a$ and $d$.
-However, $a$ and $d$ are to the right of all even elements of $[a+1,d-1]$ (including $b$) and to the left of all odd elements of $[a+1,d-1]$ in $v$.
-This means that swapping $a$ and $d$ to reach $v'$ is actually not valid (i.e., $v'\not\in C$), which is a contradiction. \end{proof}
+Because $(b,d)$ is not an inversion of $\pi^\uparrow(w)$, it is not an inversion of any element of $C$.
+There must be some permutations $v,v'\in C$ such that $v'$ covers $v$ in the weak order, $a<d$ is an ascent of $v$, and $v'$ is obtained from $v$ by performing a valid swap that swaps $a$ and $d$.
+However, it follows from \cref{lem:relativeorderdoesnotchange} that $a$ and $d$ are to the right of all even elements of $[a+1,d-1]$ (including $b$) and to the left of all odd elements of $[a+1,d-1]$ in $v$.
+This means that swapping $a$ and $d$ to reach $v'$ is actually not valid, which is a contradiction. \end{proof}

 \begin{lemma} Let $b\le n-1$ be an integer.
 Suppose that either $w\in \pi_\downarrow(S_{n+1})$ has an ascent $a<b$ or $b$ is the first integer in $w$.
 Suppose also that $w$ has a descent $b+1>d$ such that $b+1$ appears to the right of $b$.
 Then either $\pi^\uparrow(w)$ has an ascent of the form $e<b+2$, or $b+1$ is to the left of $b+2$ in $\pi^\uparrow(w)$ and all integers appearing between $b+1$ and $b+2$ in $\pi^\uparrow(w)$ are larger than $b+2$. \end{lemma}